-- 3. Students develop the skills to complete conference papers, research abstracts and chapters, and peer-reviewed publications. - 4.
+- Students complete conference papers, research abstracts and chapters, and peerreviewed publications. - 4.
 Students demonstrate their interviewing and other skills to achieve successful job placement.

 Professional Behavior:

 - 5. Students show the capacity to work ethically and professionally with students and colleagues of all backgrounds. - Students illustrate willingness to take on service commitments or leadership positions through, for example, participation in departmental, college, or university committees, service to professional or community organizations.